NVE/ebm/docs/source/input_description.rst

 Useful floor area in the start year 2020 distributed by building category and building code.

 **area_new_residential_buildings.csv** |br|
-New useful floor area for residential buildings in 2020 and 2021 from statistics.Statistics source is Statistics Norway.
+New built useful floor area for residential buildings in 2020 and 2021 from statistics.Statistics source is Statistics Norway.

 **area_per_person.csv** |br|
 Useful floor area for new non-residential buildings based on population growth.

-**building_code.csv** |br|
+**building_code_parameters.csv** |br|
 Year of operation for the different building codes in Norway.
+New area is built after a new building code a few years after it is implemented.

+**energy_need_behaviour_factor.csv** |br|
+Changes in energy need not related to the improvements in heating need from small measures and renovation.

+**energy_need_improvements.csv** |br|
+Reduction in energy need for lighting and electrical equipment from implementation of eco design, energy labeling and other measures.

+**energy_need_original_condition.csv** |br|
+Energy need per square meter for various energy purposes differentiated by building code and building category.
+The given energy need is only for a building's original condition.

+**heating_system_efficiencies.csv** |br|
+Parameters of the various heating technologies.
+Includes load shares, efficiencies and the related energy product.

+**heating_system_forecast.csv** |br|
+Defines the rate of change in heating systems towards 2050.
+The change is made on a percentage basis compared to the start year.
+Described in more detail here :any:`Forecasting of heating systems`

+**heating_system_initial_shares.csv** |br|
+Distribution of heating systems per building category and building code in the start year.

+**holiday_home_energy_consumption.csv** |br|
+Historical energy use of fuel wood, electricity and fossil fuel in holiday homes.

+**holiday_home_stock.csv** |br|
+Stock of holiday homes per year from 2001.
+Statistics from Statistics Norway.

+**improvement_building_upgrade.csv** |br|
+Reduction in heating energy need from completed small measures, renovation and small measures + renovation.
+Percentage reduction compared to the original condition.

 **new_buildings_residential.csv** |br|
 Average size of new apartments and houses.
 Proportion of new homes that are apartments and houses per year.